Can Learner Drivers Drive After 10 PM

 Learner Drivers Must Log At Least 20 Hours Of Night Driving Between Dusk & Dawn

 Yes, you can drive after 10 PM as a learner driver.
-In fact, it may be essential for you to do so.
-You must log 20 hours of night driving as part of your 120 hours of supervised driving.
+In fact, it is essential for you to do so.
+You must log at least 20 hours of night driving as part of your 120 hours of supervised driving.

-When driving at night as a learner, you must always be supervised by someone with a full driver licence (not provisional).
+When driving at night as a learner, you must always be supervised by someone with a full driver licence (not provisional) as you would any other time driving.
 You must also meet standards learner driver requirements while learning to drive, such as:

 - Displaying your learner plates (black on yellow background) clearly on the front and rear of your vehicle